Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

 \subsection{Encoding invariance}

 What do the bits in an observer state $x$ actually \emph{mean}?
 Postulates~\ref{Postulates} tells us that the length $\ell(x)$ says \emph{how many} state transition the observer has suffered since its state of no information.
-Moreover, the order of bits is relevant as well: if $x=x_1 x_2 \ldots x_n$, then the first bit is the one that has been acquired first, the second bit came after this, and so on.
+Moreover, the order of bits is relevant as well: if $x=x_1 x_2 \ldots x_n$, then the first bit is the one that has been acquired first, the second bit next, and so on.

 But what about the meaning of ``zero'' versus ``one''?
 Isn't it naive to claim that an observer's first-person perspective is described by a bunch of bits in the first place?
 This conceptual confusion can be clarified by taking a more abstract point of view.
 According to this view, observer states themselves \emph{are} not binary strings, but they can be \emph{encoded} into binary strings.
 Think of an unspecified countably-infinite set $\mathcal{O}$ of observer states, and a bijective map $\alpha:\mathcal{O}\to\s$ that tells us which observer state is represented by which binary string.
 We assume that observer states have additional structure: there is a distinguished \emph{empty} observer state $o_\varepsilon$, and for every observer state $o$, there are \emph{two} different distinguished observer states $o'$ and $o''$ that we can think of as ``continuations'' of $o$, encoding an additional answer to some yes-no-question.
 Then $\alpha$ should be structure-preserving: it should satisfy $\alpha(o_\varepsilon)=\varepsilon$ and $\ell(\alpha(o'))=\ell(\alpha(o''))=\ell(\alpha(o))+1$.